 This may be for a number of reasons.
 It is, after all, one of the simplest types of forgery to commit – a bit of practice and the swipe of a pen is all it really takes – yet for such a small action, it can have significant impacts.

-Some of the most commonly forged documents include: cheques or money orders, investment documents, corporate documents, or identification documents.
+Some of the most commonly forged documents include checks or money orders, investment documents, corporate documents, or identification documents.

 The Penalties of Forgery